ranjita-Dev815/ranjita-demo/README.md

 # ranjita-demo
-this is a  1st project.
+this is my 1st project.